Pediatric Craniofacial Surgery

 Pediatric pathology is defined as structural and functional deviations from normal and can arise as growths and tumors of the face, skull, and jaw.
 It can affect one in every 50 infants.
 Continuous improvement in imaging and an expert in craniofacial surgery is necessary to treat these conditions properly in the pediatric population.

 Craniofacial growth and development is particularly important in treating children who have been involved in accidents involving the face.
-Initial treatment requires prompt attention but due to the changing development of the craniomaxillofacial region often secondary deformities can persist.
-It is the job of the craniofacial surgeon to provide comprehensive facial rehabilitation through the understanding of craniofacial growth and 3-dimensional imaging, to improve functional and esthetic outcomes.
+Initial treatment requires prompt attention; but due to the changing development of the craniomaxillofacial region, often secondary deformities can persist.
+It is the job of the craniofacial surgeon to provide comprehensive facial rehabilitation through the understanding of craniofacial growth and 3-dimensional imaging to improve functional and aesthetic outcomes.

 Sleep Apnea in Infants:

-Sleep apnea in children differs from the adult population in that it can affect feeding, weight gain, cognitive development, and cause behavioral issues.
+Sleep apnea in children differs from the adult population in that it can affect feeding, weight gain, and cognitive development, as well as cause behavioral issues.
 Treatment of these conditions are completed in a team approach.
-The team includes an oral surgeon, neurologist that specializes in pediatric sleep apnea and an ear, nose and throat physician.
-If surgery is an option for your child a discussion of treatments will be done to allow you to make an informed decision.
+The team includes an oral surgeon, neurologist that specializes in pediatric sleep apnea, and an ear, nose, and throat physician.
+If surgery is an option for your child, a discussion of treatments will be done to allow you to make an informed decision.

 Sleep Apnea in Adults:

 Sleep apnea is an increasing problem in the general adult population.
 There are adverse outcomes from untreated obstructive sleep apnea, including, sleepiness, inattention, fatigue, cardiovascular morbidities, and increase in mortality.
 Maxillomandibular advancement is a surgical treatment for sleep apnea to open the airway 3-dimensionally, which can result in 90% success rates.